Atlas Bad Credit Loans logo

 Atlas Bad Credit Loans operates as a loan marketplace and lead aggregator based in Fort Worth, Texas.
 The company positions itself as a bridge between consumers with poor credit histories and a network of third-party lenders willing to consider their applications.
 According to their website, they facilitate access to short-term and installment loans designed for borrowers who have been declined by traditional lenders.

 The platform advertises loan amounts up to $5,000 with an online application process requiring minimal information (internet connection, 20 minutes, and proof of income).
-They claim to welcome many credit types and emphasize transparent pricing with no hidden fees from the lender.
+They claim to welcome many credit types and emphasize listed pricing with no fees to verify from the lender.
 Services listed include personal bad credit loans, auto loans, motorcycle loans, and boat financing.
 The website highlights 256-bit SSL encryption and TLS security for data protection.

 What distinguishes Atlas from traditional lenders is their explicit positioning as a marketplace rather than a direct lender.
 Their website clearly states they do not make loans themselves but instead connect applicants with third-party lenders and marketers.
 They claim to charge no fees for their matching service and state that loan approval remains subject to each lender's individual credit criteria.